-• Trapping operations are dynamic and driven by a variety of factors (e.g., weather, snow conditions, forage availability, bison density) that do not allow for prescriptive coordination protocols.
-NPS will implement the following best practices:

-- Coordination NPS will implement trapping operations with the intent to balance hunter opportunity with bison movements, temporal limitations, harvest success, population management recommendations, and current monitoring information.
-Coordination will center around communicating the current situation status through a variety of methods including scheduled status calls and daily interactions between field personnel. - o Snow removal NPS will attempt to refrain from plowing/removing snow in the Stephens Creek area in a way that creates substantive depositions capable of altering bison travel will be mitigated to facilitate migratory movements to the Park boundary. - o Bison held in Stephens Creek facility Bison captured and consigned to slaughter by NPS will be processed and transferred as expeditiously as possible, within the constraints of transport and slaughter facility limitations and logistics.
-Hay stored within the Stephens Creek area for use in bison and corral operations will be stored in a manner inaccessible to wildlife. - Trapping Bison that are to be trapped may be gathered by NPS staff to usher them in to the initial capture pastures.
+- Trapping operations are dynamic and driven by a variety of factors (e.g., weather, snow conditions, forage availability, bison density, temporal limitations associated with capture window) that do not allow for prescriptive coordination protocols.
+NPS will implement the following best practices: - Coordination NPS will implement trapping operations with the intent to balance hunter opportunity with bison movements, temporal limitations associated with capture window, harvest success, population management recommendations, quarantine objectives, and current monitoring information.
+Coordination will center around communicating the general situation status through a variety of methods including scheduled status calls and daily interactions between field personnel.
+However, activities may change during the day depending on conditions and circumstances. - Snow removal Snow on the access road to the Stephens Creek administrative area will be plowed in a manner that mitigates any substantive plowed snow depositions to facilitate migratory movements of bison to the Park boundary. - o Bison held in Stephens Creek facility Bison captured and consigned to slaughter by NPS will be processed and transferred as expeditiously as possible, within the constraints of transport and slaughter facility limitations and logistics.
+Hay stored within the Stephens Creek area for use in bison and corral operations will be stored in a manner inaccessible to wildlife. - o Trapping Bison that are to be trapped may be gathered by NPS staff to usher them in to the initial capture pastures.
 The coordination of hazing activities is addressed elsewhere in the Operations Plan.